IBT-FMI/mouse-brain-templates/README.md

 Scripts to build the mouse brain atlases collection used by [SAMRI](https://github.com/IBT-FMI/SAMRI) and more generally by the ETH and University of Zurich Animal Imaging Center.

+The script fetches atlas data from verified sources, applies the default NIfTI orientation (RAS) where needed, resets the origin of selected templates to bregma, and applies a consistent naming scheme and resolution set to all atlases.
+Additionally, the template can create a mesh object via a dedicated Blender pipeline, which is useful for surface and high-resolution rendering, as well as 3D printing.

 **N.B.** Most of the volumetric data fetched and bundled in this archive are not originally recorded by us, all credit for such files goes to the original authors, see our [fair use and citation notice](FAIRUSE-AND-CITATION).

 # Mouse Brain Atlases Package Releases